clemenko/hobbyfarm/nsg-workshop/content/step-11.md

 +++
-title = "Monitoring - Challenge"
+title = "Application Challenge - Monitoring"
 weight = 11
 +++

-## Monitoring - Challenge

 Let's try and add the **Monitoring** app from the catalog.